Treaty of Perpetual Peace: Ratification

 James IV gave his oath on 10 December 1502 at the right hand of the high altar of Glasgow Cathedral to keep to the terms of the treaty.
 The ceremony had to be repeated as the word "France" had been accidentally inserted into the text of the King's oath instead of "England".
 The English witnesses at Glasgow were Sir Thomas Darcy, Captain of Berwick, Sir Richard Hastyng, and Dr. Henry Babington, a professor of theology.
 The two attempts were recorded by the English cleric John Deyce and the Scottish notary Archibald Layng.

 The Kings then exchanged illuminated copies of the ratifications.
 Two of the Scottish manuscripts were painted and gilded by Sir Thomas Galbraith, a clerk of the Chapel Royal in Stirling Castle, who was given 59 shillings for materials and time.
-A few days later James IV gave Thomas a present of 18 shillings on New Year's Day.
+A few days later James IV gave Sir Thomas a present of 18 shillings on New Year's Day.

 In April 1503, Henry VII sent the Bishops of Hereford and Worcester to Rome for the Pope's ratification.
 (Adrian Castellesi, Bishop of Hereford, had originally been sent from Italy to make peace between James III of Scotland and his son's supporters.)